bdragon300/rt-extension-webcrontab/README.md

 Set(@Plugins, qw(RT::Extension::WebCrontab));
 ```

-After installing you may need to clean Mason cache and restart RT process.
+After installing you may need to clear Mason cache and restart webserver.

-Web interface will be available for users with SuperUser right in Admin->Tools->Crontab.